Drake-Chenault: Documentaries

-Because the History was in pre-production when Elvis Presley died in August 1977, a completely new 3-hour Elvis special was able to be written, produced, duplicated, and shipped within 48 hours of Elvis' death to several hundred radio stations.
+Because the History was in pre-production when Elvis Presley died in August 1977, a completely new three-hour Presley special was able to be written, produced, duplicated, and shipped within 48 hours of Presley's death to several hundred radio stations.
 It was narrated by Bill Drake and slightly condensed to fit into "The History of Rock 'n' Roll".

 Drake-Chenault also produced the multi-part hour-long series "The Golden Years" and "The Golden Years of Country" as well as Mark Elliott's "Weekly Top 30" (from 1979 to 1982) and its successor, Charlie Van Dyke's "Weekly Music Magazine".

 Drake died on November 29, 2008.
 Chenault died on February 23, 2010.